 A scream for help disrupted her thoughts.
 Ragna stopped and concentrated her eyes on the enemies.
 Luckily, they had turned their back towards her.
 If she were an assassin, she could stab one of them from behind, and they wouldn’t notice.

 Six men stood on the highway, their backs in front of her.
-There was enough space between them that Ragna could peek and spot a girl.
-She was around five years old and the source of the scream.
+Ragna peeked through the space between them and spotted a girl, around five years old and screaming.
 The soldiers had formed a half-circle.
 They had cornered her against a barricade of cars, and the girl had nowhere to run.
 The soldier on the outer left broke the circle.
-He trudged towards her, his boots echoing like war drums, as he drove the girl further against the metallic dead end.
-From her angle, Ragna could see his face through the space between them.
+He trudged towards her, his boots echoing like war drums as he drove the girl further against the metallic dead end.
+From her angle, Ragna could see his face.
 He opened his mouth.
 The words the man had spoken drowned in the girl’s cries, but the devious smile painted on his visage destroyed any shred of ambiguity.

 Disgusting.
 She grimaced.
-To abuse warfare for a demented pretense of control.
+To abuse warfare for a demented pretence of control.
 Monsters hiding as humans.
 Yeah, they had revoked their right to live.

 “A hero it is.”

 The gravitation that bound Ragna to the earth decreased.
 With her saber in her hand, she jumped over the soldiers’ heads.
 Her feet floated above the deviant that tried to prey upon the girl.
-The gravity that surrounded Ragna increased tenfold and forced her down as if she were an anchor.
+The gravity that surrounded Ragna increased tenfold and forced her down like an anchor.
 The soldier was too distracted to notice.
 The black sole crushed his skull to the ground, echoing a sickening crunch, and under her boot blood, bones, and other visceral matter had spilled out.